Skip to main content

 The manager of your corporate or commercial VPN may also be subject to pressure from governments or law enforcement to turn over information about the data you have sent over the network.
 You should review your VPN provider’s privacy policy for information about the circumstances under which your VPN provider may turn your data over to governments or law enforcement.

 For many circumstances, a VPN isn't the most important security step to take.
-Instead, using strong passwords, setting up two-factor authentication, enabling HTTPS-only mode, encrypting your devices, running software updates, and blocking trackers, are a more impactful step to securing yourself online.
+More impactful ways of securing yourself online include:

 How Do I Choose a VPN That’s Right For Me? anchor link